arcanistzed/custom-fonts/README.md

 ## Usage

 Go to module settings and set the font families you want to use.
+It's recommended to only use fonts from Google Fonts or in your font directory so that's it's available for all users, but you can enter locally installed fonts as well.

+### Limitations

 Using fonts from Google Fonts requires connection to Internet.
 You cannot load more than 100 fonts from Google Fonts.
 You also cannot load from more than 50 folders in your local fonts directory.

 ### Font loading issues